The Use of Grids in Website Design

 When creating a website one of the most important things to get right is the layout, the UI – user interface as you would call it, is something that is crucial to conveying the information and point of your website.
-There are many kinds of website layout designs.
+There are many kinds of website layout designs that agencies and companies use.
 However the main point of a website is to convey understanding to the user.

 One of the critical requirements of an informative website is that it gives the user confidence that their time is being well spent.
 If the user feels that the website is haphazard then they will lose confidence that they will be able to quickly find the information they need or that the website will be able to perform the function they want.
 This initial ‘feel’ for the website is used by users as a screening device, quickly filtering out websites that may be time wasters.
 The user wants signal, not noise.